 Being rather roomy, this bivvy offers enough room for either 2 adults, or 1 adult and 2 smaller children.
 It also comes with an attachable groundsheet, which is great to keep out any kind of insects!

 It can be erected extremely fast (I manage to set it up in about two minutes), has an extra skin that keeps the bivvy warm in winter and cool during summer, and its outer layer is extremely durable.
 No scratches or holes to patch up!

 On a very personal note, I find the design of this bivvy extremely cool and given the great reviews it has gotten, many other anglers seem to agree with me on that!

-A very advanced type of sleeping bag, specifically designed for anglers, is the Trakker Big Snooze.
+Another advanced type of sleeping bag, specifically designed for anglers, is the Trakker Big Snooze.
 Trakker makes the best camping gear for fishing trips and their big snooze sleeping bag is really one of a kind.
-I have used mine for over 10 years and have always enjoyed sleeping in it, no matter if it was a warm summer night, or a very cold autumn or winter one.
+I have used mine for over 10 years and have always enjoyed sleeping in it, no matter if it was during a warm summer night or a very cold autumn or winter one.

 The Big Snooze has highly comfortable polyester on the inside and only weighs 3kg, which is amazing for its size and material.
 You really couldn’t ask for a better fishing sleeping bag!
 Here is a little YouTube video review, to get a better picture of this awesome sleeping bag:

 Best Gas Stoves for Fishing Trips

 When going on a long fishing trip, you’ll definitely want something warm to eat!
 A portable propane gas stove is the perfect way of cooking food outdoors; it’s energy-efficient, it doesn’t take much room and it is fairly cheap to buy one.